 Situated on one of the highest peaks in Israel, the Nimrod Mountain Eco Lodge is an impressive center for eco-tourism and experimental bio-farming.
-The lodge sets an example of modern sustainable living on the rugged Golan Heights using down to earth techniques such as grey water systems construction from recycled materials, natural insulation, and bio-farming.
-The lodge works with government organizations to help renew forests, while also implementing ecologically beneficial programs into the local community by working with both orchid owners and farmers to create ecological solutions for the recycling of wood.
+The lodge sets an example of modern sustainable living on the rugged Golan Heights using down to earth techniques such as grey water systems, construction from recycled materials, natural insulation, and eco-farming.
+The lodge works with government organizations to help renew forests while simultaneously implementing ecologically beneficial programs into the local community by working with both orchid owners and farmers to create ecological solutions for the recycling of wood.

 The Lodge is in the process of creating a living and working eco community for people with special needs, there is an opportunity to work with a disabled child throughout the project.
 There is guidance and training provided for this component.

-The Mountain Eco Lodge program has two main components.
-Firstly there is the hospitality and gardening aspect and secondly the eco building with wood.
-Volunteers may choose to focus on just one aspect or a combination of the two.
+The Mountain Eco Lodge program has two main components: sustainable construction and bio-farming.
+You may choose to focus on just one aspect or a combination of the two.

 - Conversational English or Hebrew